Introduction

 Is real estate photo enhancement worth the cost for mid-tier listings?

+Yes.
 The ROI calculation favors even modest listings.
 Properties using professional real estate photo enhancement receive 118% more views and sell 12–18 days faster according to aggregated MLS data.
 For a $350,000 home, that acceleration alone justifies the $15–40 per listing cost many platforms charge.
 The break-even point occurs at roughly one additional showing converted into a contract.

 Can I use real estate photo enhancement on iPhone photos for MLS submissions?

 Yes, provided the source images meet minimum resolution requirements.
 Leading platforms accept iPhone RAW or HEIC files and upscale them while preserving detail.
 The key limitation is starting resolution — heavily compressed social media exports will still show artifacts after enhancement.
 Shoot in the highest quality setting and let the AI handle the rest.
+For a step-by-step guide, see our article on

 Does virtual staging through real estate photo enhancement work on already furnished rooms?